Sir Charles Palmer, 1st Baronet: Emergence as an entrepreneur

 Using the profits of the Marley Hill colliery, he gradually purchased the properties of his erstwhile employer, while simultaneously he greatly developed the recently established coke trade, obtaining the coke contracts for several of the large English and continental railways.

+In 1865, he purchased the manor of Boulby, including the stately home Grinkle Park, from the Heron and Myddleton family.